-We rely on agreements with Takeda to provide rights to the core intellectual property relating to our existing product candidates and to supply us with clinical and commercial trial material to support development and potential commercialization of relugolix.
-Any termination or loss of significant rights under those agreements would adversely affect our development or commercialization of relugolix.
+We rely on agreements with Takeda to provide rights to the core intellectual property relating to our existing product candidates and to supply us with clinical and commercial trial material to support development and potential commercialization of relugolix and MVT-602.
+Any termination or loss of significant rights under those agreements would adversely affect our development or commercialization of relugolix and MVT-602.

 In June 2016, we and one of Takeda's affiliates, Takeda Pharmaceutical Company Limited, or Takeda Limited, entered into an agreement for the manufacture and clinical supply of relugolix.
 Under this agreement, Takeda Limited is supplying us, and we are obtaining from Takeda Limited, all of our requirements for relugolix drug substance and drug product to be used under our development plans for all indications.
+Takeda Limited is also assisting us with a technical transfer of the manufacturing process for relugolix to us and our designee and we are paying the expenses related to such transfer.
 On May 30, 2018, we entered into a Commercial Manufacturing and Supply Agreement with Takeda, or the Takeda Commercial Supply Agreement, pursuant to which Takeda will manufacture and supply us with relugolix drug substance to support the commercial launch of relugolix, if marketing authorization is granted.
-If Takeda fails to fulfill its obligations to manufacture and supply clinical and/or commercial quantities of relugolix, our development plans and commercialization of relugolix, if approved, could be significantly delayed or otherwise adversely affected.
+Takeda has also agreed to assist with the transfer of technology and manufacturing know-how to a second contract manufacturing organization.
+We are paying for the expenses related to such transfer.
+If Takeda fails to fulfill its obligations to manufacture and supply clinical and/or commercial quantities of relugolix or fails to enable the transfer of the manufacturing process for relugolix to us or our designee, our development plans and commercialization of relugolix, if approved, could be significantly delayed or otherwise adversely affected.